ILCogCompCuratorToHadoop/CuratorHadoopInterface/README.md

 	LAUNCH_HADOOP_COMMAND="bin/hadoop jar /project/cogcomp/HadoopInterface/HadoopInterface.jar edu.illinois.cs.cogcomp.hadoopinterface.HadoopInterface -d $INPUT_DIR_IN_HDFS -m $ANNOTATION_TOOL_TO_RUN -out $OUTPUT_DIR_IN_HDFS -reduces 3 -curator $CURATOR_DIR_ON_HADOOP_NODES -shared"

 With that done, when you launch a job using the JobHandler, each node involved in the MapReduce job will automatically figure out which copy of the Curator is available for its use and "lock" that copy so that only that node can use it (for the time being, of course).
-Those locks will be ignored once they are about an hour old (that is, we will assume the machine that locked that copy of the Curator is no longer using it), but if you run into trouble with locked copies, you may have to manually delete the lock files between jobs.
-The `cleanup.sh` script does this on our installation.
+Those locks will be ignored once they are about an hour old--i.e., we will assume the machine locking that copy of the Curator is no longer using it--but if you run into trouble with locked copies, you may have to manually delete the lock files between jobs using the `cleanup.sh` script.